patrick11514/patrick11514/README.md

 - [Tondik Web Server](https://github.com/patrick11514/TondikWebServer) - Was my Project at school in **Programming in C++**.
 It is a simple WebServer, which can serve static files and support more subdomains/hosts.
 - [Family APP](https://github.com/patrick11514/FamilyAPP) - Family app, which I'm currently writing for my family.
 - [AstroCopy](https://github.com/patrick11514/AstroCopy) - Simple tool written in Rust, which helped me with sorting my Astrophotography images from ASIIMG into folders.
+- [Minonka](https://github.com/patrick11514/Minonka) - Discord bot, which I'm currently writing.
+It is writtend in discord.js and is used for getting statistics from League of Legends API, about your profile, ranks etc..

 My other work can be found [here](https://patrick115.eu/projects)